-Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted correctly in the ear?
+Issue Potential cause Potential solution Feedback, "whistling" Is your earmould inserted correctly in the ear?
 Re-insert it.
 Is the volume very loud?
 If you have increased the volume, try reducing it.
 Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
-Visit your hearing care professional of physician to have your ears checked for wax.
+Visit your hearing care professional or physician to have your ears checked for wax.
 Some people experience more wax after being fitted with hearing aids.

-No sound Is the hearing aid turned off?
-Turn it on.See "Using your hearing aids", page 18.
+Issue Potential cause Potential solution No sound Is the hearing aid turned off?
+Turn it on.
 Is the hearing aid in telecoil mode?
 Switch to the microphone program.
 Is the hearing aid charged?
 Place the hearing aid in the charger for charging.
-(See the user guide for your charger.)

-Issue Potential cause Potential solution Is the plastic tube, earmould or dome clogged or broken?
+Is the plastic tube or earmould clogged or broken?
 Consult your hearing care professional.
 Is your ear full of wax?
 Visit your physician.
-Sound is distorted or weak Is the plastic tube, earmould or clogged or broken?
+Sound is distorted or weak Is the plastic tube or earmould clogged or broken?
 Consult your hearing care professional.
 Did your hearing aid get moist?
 Use a desiccant (drying kit).
 Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
 Always place your hearing aids in the charger for recharging when you are not using them, e.g. during the night, or switch them off.
 Is the hearing aid old?
 Visit your hearing care professional.

-Hearing aid is not charging Does the hearing aid sit correctly in the charger?
+Issue Potential cause Potential solution Hearing aid is not charging Does the hearing aid sit correctly in the charger?
 Reinsert the hearing aid in the charger.
 Is the hearing aid charger plugged into a power source?
 Plug the charger into a power source.
 (See the user guide for your charger.)
 Still having an unresolved issue?
 Consult your hearing care professional.